bovirus/pinn/README_PINN.md

 When an OS is backed up, an sha512sum signature checksum is calculated for each tarball which will be used to verify its correctness when next installed.
 See [File Signatures and Checksums](#file-signatures-and-checksums)

+## How to automatically backup an OS

+The `silentbackup` option makes use of PINN's OS backup feature to do an unattended offline OS backup initiated from the OS itself.

 ## Restoring Backups